 - Parodied in Sturmtruppen where there is revealed that the "Oldest Spy in the Army" attained such a title by taking mints instead of Cyanide pills.

-- In Contact, Jodie Foster's character is given a cyanide pill to use on herself in case anything goes wrong with her spacecraft — according to the film, every NASA astronaut and test pilot is given one of these, for emergencies where dying quickly would be a mercy.
+- In Contact, Jodie Foster's character is given a suicide pill to use if anything goes wrong, such as being marooned or an incomprehensible Fate Worse than Death.
+According to the film, every NASA astronaut and test pilot is given one of these, for emergencies where dying quickly would be a mercy.
 In his book Lost Moon, Apollo 13 astronaut Jim Lovell mentioned that this had been a rumor for some time, and that it was not true — it would be much easier simply to open the main hatch and depressurize the spacecraft.

 - The League of Extraordinary Gentlemen, film version: in the very beginning, one of the enemy Mooks kills himself this way after being caught by Alan Quartermain.

 - Spoofed in the movie Team America: World Police.
 When Gary is being briefed for his first mission, Spottswoode prepares him for the fact that, if he is captured, he might want to take his own life.
 To that end, he supplies him with... a hammer.

 - In Dr. No, the enemy driver kills himself with a cyanide cigarette.

 - Thunderball.
 Bond Girl Paula Kaplan takes cyanide rather than face interrogation by SPECTRE thugs.
 In a cruel irony, James Bond would have arrived in time to save her if she hadn't.

 - In Licence to Kill, a Hong Kong narcotics agent bites down on one when confronted by the Big Bad for questioning.

 - In The World Is Not Enough, the Cigar Girl Assassin blows herself up rather than face arrest from MI6, or worse yet, punishment (for failing to kill Bond) from her boss.